diguida/rpms/fasthadd/README.md

 as well as the references therein.
 Please read it: it is useful!

+## A shortcut to build the rpm:
+Do:
+	$ rpmdev-setuptree

+Checkout cmssw source anywhere (it has to include DQMServices/*) and run:
+	$ ./makeRPM.sh ../../CMSSW_7_1_X_2014-07-15-0200/src/

+Wait a bit, and done!.

 ## Getting the sources
 If you want to build the `RPM` by yourself, create the `RPM` building directory structure